Claypool catches 4 TDs as No. 16 Notre Dame rout Navy 52-20

+“Chase is an important part of our offense, so he’s going to get the football,” Irish coach Brian Kelly said.
+“He was outstanding.
+We executed flawlessly in the first half against a really good Navy team.”

+The 17th straight home victory did not sell out Notre Dame Stadium.
+It was the first time since 1973 Thanksgiving Day against Air Force, a string of 273 sold-out games.
+A crowd of 74,080, 3,542 below capacity, saw Notre Dame win for the 79th time in the 93-game series that has been played continuously since 1927.

-Ian Book completed 14 of 20 passes for 284 yards and five touchdowns before exiting midway through the third quarter and the Irish (8-2, No. 16 CFP) up 45-3.
+Book completed 14 of 20 passes for 284 yards and five touchdowns before exiting midway through the third quarter and the Irish up 45-3.
+It was his third game with five touchdown passes this season and followed a 38-7 victory at Duke in which he rushed for 139 yards and threw for four touchdowns, a Notre Dame first.

+“I think we can safely assume he is the guy we thought he would be,” Kelly said.
+“He started slowly but has now found himself.
+He is the leader of our offense and our offense is playing at a high level now.”

+“Chase is having an awesome year,” Book said.
+“It’s starting to show on Saturdays by how hard he’s working in practice.”

-Claypool caught seven passes for 117 yards with scoring receptions of 7, 47 and 3 yards from Book to give the Irish a 21-0 lead early in the second quarter.
+Claypool had scoring receptions of 7, 47 and 3 yards from Book to give the Irish a 21-0 lead early in the second quarter.
 Book threw a 70-yard touchdown pass to sophomore Braden Lenzy later in the quarter as Notre Dame took a 38-3 halftime lead and then hit Claypool with a 20-yard scoring pass on their final play of the game together.
-Claypool’s TD matched Maurice Stovall, who caught four TD passes against BYU in 2005.
+Claypool’s TD haul matched Maurice Stovall, who caught four TD passes against BYU in 2005.

+The loss ended a five-game winning streak for the Midshipmen (7-2, No. 23 CFP), who entered leading the nation in rushing with 357.9 yards per game.

+“We got our butts whipped and it started with me,” Navy coach Ken Niumatalolo said.
+“They had a great plan on both sides of the ball and we just got a total butt-whipping.”

 Irish defensive end Khalid Kareem forced two fumbles and linebacker Drew White had 10 tackles.
 Notre Dame turned four fumble recoveries into 24 points.